 (2) A mail receipt that is not dated by the U.S. Postal Service.

-There are no program-specific regulations for the Part A AANAPISI, Part A NASNTI, and Part A PBI programs or any of the Part F, Title III programs.
-Also, there have been amendments to the HEA since the Department last issued regulations for the programs established under Titles III and V of the statute.
-Accordingly, we encourage each potential applicant to read the applicable sections of the HEA in order to fully understand the eligibility requirements for the program for which they are applying.
+Note: There are no program-specific regulations for the Part A PBI, Part A NASNTI, and Part A AANAPISI programs or any of the title III, part F programs.
+Also, there have been amendments to the HEA since the Department last issued regulations for the programs established under titles III and V of the statute.
+Accordingly, we encourage each potential applicant to read the applicable sections of the HEA to fully understand the eligibility requirements for the program for which they are applying.

 You may also access documents of the Department published in the Federal Register by using the article search feature at: www.federalregister.gov.
 Specifically, through the advanced search feature at this site, you can limit your search to documents published by the Department.

-Deputy Assistant Secretary for Policy, Planning and Innovation, Delegated the Duties of the Assistant Secretary for Postsecondary Education.
+Deputy Assistant Secretary for Management & Planning, Office of Postsecondary Education.
+Delegated authority to perform functions and duties of the Assistant Secretary for the Office of Postsecondary Education.